mastercomfig/mastercomfig/docs/customization/launch_options.md

 Right click Team Fortress 2 in your Steam library, click **Properties** and click the **Set Launch Options...** button.
 In the window that appears, remove anything that's in there and paste
-`-novid -nojoy -nosteamcontroller -softparticlesdefaultoff -reuse -nohltv` into the box and click ok.
+`-novid -nojoy -nosteamcontroller -softparticlesdefaultoff -reuse -nohltv -particles 1 -primarysound -snoforceformat` into the box and click ok.

 Read below about optional launch options and choosing your own DXLevel.